dantleech/blog/content/posts/2022-12-18-leaving-berlin.md

-I am was born and grew up in the UK, when I was 22 I left home to study at University, I lived in the city Bath for 6 years, never earning enough money to break even at the end of the month, a friend put my in contact with somebody who wanted me to build some software, it took 3 months of hard work and I earned about £3,500.
+I am was born and grew up in the UK, when I was 22 I left home to study at University, I lived in the city Bath for 6 years, never earning enough money to break even at the end of the month, a friend put my in contact with somebody who wanted me to build some intranet web application, it took 3 months of hard work and I earned about £3,000.
 In retrospect I was grossly underpaid, but it gave me the financial freedom to leave the UK and cycle around France.

 In the following years I have mostly been living in Europe - France, Austria and, for the past 5 years, Germany.